 Around 400,000 students a year attend English language courses at English UK member schools, universities or colleges.
-We receive about 35 complaints a year and of these about three or four cases are referred to the independent Ombudsman for a judgement.
+We receive about 35 complaints a year and of these about 3 or 4 cases are referred to the independent Ombudsman for a judgement.

-Members of English UK are all accredited by the Accreditation UK scheme, which we run jointly with the British Council.
+Members of English UK are all accredited by the Accreditation UK scheme (formerly known as the English in Britain Accreditation Scheme), which we run jointly with the British Council.
 This involves independent inspections every four years, and unannounced interim visits by the inspectors.
 Members must maintain the standards required by the Accreditation Scheme at all times.
 The criteria for the Accreditation Scheme can be found on the British Council website (see www.britishcouncil.org/accreditation-students.htm)